KBogielMiko/Buylimit_orders---Kucoin/README.md

 #### KuCoin API

-    1. Go to https://www.kucoin.com/pl/account/sub and click on 'Create Subaccount'
+    1. Go to https://www.kucoin.com/pl/account/sub and click 'Create Subaccount'
     2. Enter subaccount name, choose all permissions, set a password and save.
     3. Click transfer, transfer funds from master to subaccount - USDT transaction account (the amount you want) and confirm.
     4. In API section, click "Display"